Rolling Papers 2

 Rolling Papers 2 (sometimes stylized as Rolling Papers II) is the sixth studio album by American rapper Wiz Khalifa.
-It was released on July 13, 2018 by Taylor Gang and Atlantic Records, and is the sequel to his major-label debut Rolling Papers (2011).
+It was released on July 13, 2018, by Taylor Gang Entertainment and Atlantic Records, and is the sequel to his major-label debut Rolling Papers (2011).
 The album features guest appearances by Gucci Mane, Swae Lee, Ty Dolla Sign, PartyNextDoor, Bone Thugs-n-Harmony and Snoop Dogg, among others.
-It also features appearances from upcoming R&B duo THEMXXNLIGHT, as well as Jimmy Wopo, who is credited posthumously following his death on June 18, 2018, less than a month before the album's release.
-Meanwhile, the production is handled by Cardo, Mike Will Made It, Tay Keith, and Young Chop, among others.
+It also features appearances from R&B duo THEMXXNLIGHT, as well as Jimmy Wopo, who is credited posthumously following his death on June 18, 2018, less than a month before the album's release.
+The production is handled by Cardo, Mike Will Made It, Tay Keith, and Young Chop, among others.

 It was supported by the singles "Something New", "Real Rich", "Hopeless Romantic" and "Gin & Drugs".
 "Something New" and "Hopeless Romantic" were both modest hits, eventually being certified platinum by the RIAA.
 The album debuted at number 2 on the Billboard 200.